“Can you tell them to come and pick up their things between 3pm and 5pm? I'll leave it all in a box by the bins.”

 - A lifetime ISA (LISA)

 Before making your decision, read our page on transferring stocks and shares ISAs, which explains the options available and gives you the important information you need to know.
+And if you still aren't sure whether transferring your ISA is right for you, always check with a financial adviser first.

 Make your money work a little bit harder with a tax-efficient investment account like our stocks and shares ISA.
 Get to grips with what a stocks and shares ISA is before you open an ISA account or transfer your existing ISA to Freetrade.